This page lists several basic mathematical concepts, data types, data

 Naive set theory

 Binary relations, including functions, equivalence relations, and partial orders

-- Elementary discrete probability: Uniform vs. nonuniform distributions, expectation, conditional probability
+- Elementary discrete probability: Uniform vs. nonuniform distributions, expectation, variance, conditional probability

 Asymptotic notation (o, O, Θ, Ω, ω); comparing asymptotic growth rates

 Propositional logic (T, F, ¬, ∧, ∨, ⇒, ⇔) and first-order predicate logic (∀, ∃)

 Basic proof techniques: direct, indirect, exhaustive case analysis, contradiction

 ★ Induction ★ (or equivalently, proof by minimal counterexample), especially strong induction and structural induction

 Graphs (both undirected and directed),

 You may use any of these data structures in your homeworks and exams without providing further details or citing any source.
 If you use a small modification of one of these data structures, just describe your changes; don't